usbarmory/interlock/README.md

 * Clear separation between presentation and server layer to ease auditability and integration.

+* Minimum amount of external dependencies, currently no code outside of Go standard and supplementary libraries is required for the server binary.

 * Authentication process directly tied to LUKS partition locking/unlocking.

 * Support for additional symmetric/asymmetric encryption on individual